plaidman/retromega-next/README.md

 ## Installation
 [Download](https://github.com/plaidman/retromega/archive/main.zip) and extract to your [theme directory](http://pegasus-frontend.org/docs/user-guide/installing-themes) under the folder retromega.
 You can then select the theme in the settings menu of Pegasus.

+The theme uses `boxart2dfront` on the games list, and `screenshot` in the game detail view.

 To get Pegasus setup on your Retroid Pocket 2/2+ there's a great written guide [available here](https://basvroegop.nl/pegasus) or a great video guide [available here](https://www.youtube.com/watch?v=fGWve7YYwGQ).
 You can also use [DragoonDorise's pegasus installer](https://www.pegasus-installer.com/) to scrape files on your device easier.

 ## Features
-- optimised for the RP2/2+
+- optimised for handheld devices with small screens
 - rewritten code from scratch
 - controller support
 - touch support